kansiris/reactjs-interview-questions/README.md

 # React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@Kansiris](https://www.kansiris.org) for technical updates.
+Follow me [@Kansiris87](https://twitter.com/Kansiris87) for technical updates.

+**Note:** This repository is specific to ReactJS.
+Please check [Javascript Interview questions](https://github.com/kansiris/javascript-interview-questions) for core javascript questions.

+## Downloading PDF/Epub formats

+You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/kansiris/reactjs-interview-questions/actions).

 ### Table of Contents